 Optimizing for local search results is multi-faceted.
 Below is an example of the basic steps to begin that process.
 These are fairly standard steps that would likely hold even if there were a Google algorithm update after the publication of this page:

 #1.
 Establish & maintain a highly optimized website including technical SEO.
 (Search engines should be able to easily crawl, load & understand site contents.)

-#4.
-Determine your brand and ensure content info, (NAP), aligns exactly with how it appears on Google My Business & attempt to remove duplicate or incorrect information.
+#2.
+Determine your brand and ensure content info, (NAP), aligns exactly with how it appears on Google My Business.
+Remove duplicate or incorrect information.

 #3.
 Address off-site signals such as Google My Business & high authority online citations & directories such as Yelp, Facebook, LinkedIn & the local BBB.

 #4.
 Optimize website content with searchers intent; be what they are looking for.
 Use both short & long-tail keywords.
 Be creative!